 - Length of water column (feet) = Depth of well (feet) - Static water level (feet) [Note: The well depth & static water level are listed on the well log from the time of well drilling.]

 - Volume of well (cubic feet) = Gallons per feet (from table below) x Length of water column (feet; from previous equation)

-- If a groundwater system can demonstrate that their source well or spring is constructed to the standards of both the Oregon Health Authority and the Water Resources Department, the system can avoid the 12 months of source assessment monitoring by conducting GWR compliance monitoring under the Groundwater Rule instead.
-Please consult with the hydrogeology staff at the Springfield DWS office concerning this question.
-GWR compliance monitoring requires the water system to measure the chlorine concentration at the entry point.
+If a groundwater system can demonstrate that their source well or spring is constructed to required standards of both DWS and the Oregon Water Resources Department, the system can avoid the 12 months of source assessment monitoring by conducting disinfection (4-log) monitoring instead.
+Please consult with the hydrogeology staff at the Springfield DWS (541-726-2587) office concerning this question.
+Monitoring for 4-log disinfection requires the water system to measure the chlorine concentration at the entry point.
 It must be measured daily for those systems that serve 3,300 persons or fewer, and continuously for those that serve greater than 3,300 persons.
-The system will also need to submit a monthly reporting form listing the chlorine measurements.
+The system will submit a monthly reporting form recording chlorine measurements.

-- The Disinfection Verification Form (pdf) is available to help document the level of virus disinfection.
+- The Disinfection Verification Form (pdf) is available to help water systems document if 4-log disinfection can be achieved.
 Water systems should complete and return one form for each groundwater source identified as needing to complete the 12 months of monitoring.
 The form explains what constitutes 4-log treatment of viruses and how to make that determination.
-Water systems that need help filling out the form should contact the agency representative responsible for their system (i.e., the local county Health Department, Oregon Department of Agriculture, or state DWS staff).
+Water systems that need help filling out the form should contact the agency representative responsible for their system (that is the local county Health Department, Oregon Department of Agriculture, or DWS staff).
 Submitted forms will be reviewed by the DWS staff person responsible for your county.